 Compliance with GDPR is essential for all organisations operating in the healthcare sector, but vulnerabilities in documentation management could be putting you at risk.
+The use of paper files and records present the healthcare sector with numerous hazards that have the potential to be avoided.
+These include:

 One of the primary risk factors associated with paper usage is the continued reliance on fax machine technology.
 The outdated technology presents its own risks as well: